AI-Guiders/WitDatabase/Sources/Engine/OutWit.Database.Todo.md

 - Schema type verification
 - INSERT OR REPLACE (new row, existing row, multiple rows, with unique index)
 - INSERT OR IGNORE (new row, existing row, multiple rows)
-- ON CONFLICT DO NOTHING (new row, existing row, with unique constraint)
+- ON CONFLICT DO NOTHING (new row, existing row, multiple rows)
 - ON CONFLICT DO UPDATE (new row, existing row, with EXCLUDED, increment, with WHERE)
 - UPSERT with RETURNING (inserted and updated)
 - TRUNCATE (removes rows, resets auto-increment, clears indexes, error cases)